Turning Old Plastic into New Footpaths

 Commercial Construction Set to Have the Best Year in Decades

 World’s Tallest Timber Building Set to Open in Brisbane Later this Year

 By Duane Craig

-The specialty construction trades accounted for over 62% of construction hiring in February.
+In January, construction employment rose by 36,000 with specialty construction trades accounting for 26,000 of those jobs.
 With all that hiring going on, there is bound to be some pain points.

 Here are ideas for taking away the pain:

 It’s hard to understand.
 You find someone who looks as if they’d be a great employee.
 Their resume and hiring information shows they have the right skillset, but after initial contact they never set up an interview appointment, or, they do an interview, but don’t accept a job offer.